-To re-execute multiple previously-entered expressions:
+To re-execute multiple previously-entered expressions

-- 1. Locate the first expression to re-execute in one of the following ways by scrolling back through the Session log. - 2.
+- 1. Locate the first expression to re-execute in one of the following ways: - Scroll back through the Session log. - Use the Backward command (<BK>) and the Forward command (<FD>) to cycle backwards and forwards through the input history, successively copying previously-entered expressions into the input line. - 2.
 Change the expression in some way.
-The change does not have to impact the purpose of the expression; it could be an additional space character. - 3.
-Scroll through the Session log to locate the next expression to re-execute and change it in some way.
+The change does not have to impact the purpose of the expression; it could be an additional space character. - Scroll through the Session log to locate the next expression to re-execute and change it in some way.
 Repeat until all the required expressions have been changed. - 4.
-Press the Enter key or enter the Enter command (<ER>)
+Press the Enter key or enter the Enter command (<ER>).